AdobeDocs/journey-optimizer.en/help/using/action/marketo-engage.md

 ## Prerequisites {#prerequisites}

 * The customer instance of Marketo Engage must be IMS-enabled.
-* Marketo Engage instance and AEP/AJO instance must be in the same IMS Org. +link
+* Marketo Engage instance and AEP/AJO instance must be in the same IMS Org.
-* The customer must be provisioned with MktoSync: Ingestion Service access (NOTE TO ADD HERE + link)
+* The customer must be provisioned with **MktoSync: Ingestion Service access**

 ## Configuring the action {#configure-marketo-action}

 * Navigate to Administration > Configurations > Actions and click on Manage
 * From the Actions list, click Create Action.
-Read more on Custom action creation here (+link)
+Read more on [Custom actions](using/building-journeys/using-custom-actions.md){target="_blank"}.
 * Enter Name, Description, and select Adobe Marketo Engage as Action type

 ![](assets/engage-customaction-creation.png){width="40%" align="left"}